Joe N. Wilson

 Joe Nathan Wilson (November 1, 1922 – August 13, 2015) was an American politician in the state of Iowa.
 Wilson was born in Centerville, Iowa.
 He attended the University of Washington Law School and was a farmer.
 He also served in World War II in the United States Navy.
 He was a Republican State Senator from Appanoose County from 1961 to 1965.
 Wilson died in August 2015 at the age of 92.
-He was interred in Unionville Cemetery in Unionville, Appanoose County, Iowa.